NCGNN: Node-Level Capsule Graph Neural Network for Semisupervised Classification: Introduction

-To address question \textbf{Q1}, we employ two graph filters in the attention- and diffusion-based manner, respectively, to select a subgraph for each target node to perform feature aggregation.
-Unlike most existing works (e.g., GCN \cite{gcn}, MoNet \cite{monet}, and GAT \cite{gat}) that only aggregate one-hop neighborhood information in each message passing step, the designed graph filters can adapt to higher-order neighborhoods to directly capture long-range dependencies and support explanations from both spatial and spectral aspects.

-When the subgraph nodes with associated primary node capsules for each target node are obtained, we solve question \textbf{Q2} by designing a capsule graph layer that leverages a novel neighborhood-routing-by-agreement mechanism between node-level capsules to improve the existing message passing schemes.
-As studied in \cite{deeper,measuring}, the naive average aggregator is a special form of Laplacian smoothing that forces connected nodes to produce similar features, thereby easing the downstream node classification task.
-However, in real-world graphs, features from neighboring nodes are not always desirable.
-Repeated averaging would also aggregate excessive noise and over-mix node features in different classes, which severely hampers the node classification performance.
-By contrast, benefiting from dynamic routing, each node-level capsule adaptively selects the advantageous neighboring capsules for aggregation in our capsule graph layer.
-Harmful noise from neighborhoods would be restrained to relieve the over-smoothing issue.

-Furthermore, we can naturally achieve an interpretable GNN model by solving these two questions, as it identifies a subgraph and a subset of node features that are most influential for the prediction of the model, following the same principle as the post-hoc explanation method in~\cite{explainer}.
-For empirical evaluation, we conduct comprehensive experiments on six node classification benchmarks.
-Experimental results demonstrate that, contrary to the existing message passing schemes that might suffer from the over-smoothing issue in extracting high-order neighborhood information, NCGNN achieves performance gains with the increasing orders (hops) of neighborhoods.
+For empirical evaluations, we conduct comprehensive experiments on twelve real-world graphs with homophily or herterophily and synthetic graphs where the homophily level can be controlled.
+Experimental results demonstrate that, contrary to existing message passing schemes that might suffer from the over-smoothing issue in extracting high-order neighborhood information and perform poorly under the heterophily setting, NCGNN achieves performance gains with the increasing orders (hops) of neighborhoods and yields state-of-the-art performance under both homophily and heterophily.
 We further show that the dynamic routing procedure between node-level capsules indeed produces more separable node embeddings for nodes in different classes, which also verifies the effectiveness of NCGNN for tackling the over-smoothing problem.